Bat Tests Positive for Rabies in Gallia County, Reminder to Vaccinate Pets

 If someone has been bitten or exposed to a bat, it is very important to test that bat for rabies.
 If this is not possible, contact your Primary Care Physician for further advice and post exposure vaccinations.

 According to the Center for Disease Control website, “Rabies is a fatal but preventable viral disease.
 It can spread to people and pets if they are bitten or scratched by a rabid animal.
 In the United States, rabies is mostly found in wild animals like bats, raccoons, skunks, and foxes.
 However, in many other countries dogs still carry rabies, and most rabies deaths in people around the world are caused by dog bites.
 The rabies virus infects the central nervous system.
 If a person does not receive the appropriate medical care after a potential rabies exposure, the virus can cause disease in the brain, ultimately resulting in death.
 Rabies can be prevented by vaccinating pets, staying away from wildlife, and seeking medical care after potential exposures before symptoms start.”

 Anyone who has concerns about an animal bite or an encounter with a wild animal should contact their health care provider promptly.

 To learn more about rabies and how to protect yourself, please visit the Ohio Department of Health website for Zoonotic Diseases, Rabies & Animal Bites.
 The Gallia County Health Department also reminds pet owners of the importance of ensuring that dogs and cats are current on their rabies vaccinations.
-Contact your Veterinarian for further advice and vaccinations.
+You might want to invest in some pet insurance and look at a pet insurance comparison chart online to find out which one best suits you.
+This is because vaccinations and consequences of these bites can cause illnesses that bring some hefty vet bills.
+In worst cases, pet owners may not be able to afford these.
+You can contact your Veterinarian for further advice and information on vaccinations.